 Every technology company has had to debate between developing high-value configuration, or allowing for heavy customer-facing customization when building a product.
 Many in the GRC space opted to have users customize whatever they want with intricate linkages between assets, controls, risks, scoring mechanisms, and business processes.
 More customization options were added over the years, so much so that even those who bought described implementation as something that you must “know what you’re getting into”.

-When GRC buyers choose a product that is supposed to make their program more efficient and effective, they shouldn't have to wait months to use it.
+When GRC buyers choose a product that is supposed to make their cybersecurity program more efficient and effective, they shouldn't have to wait months to use it.
 As mentioned before, legacy GRC serves a purpose, but getting immediate time-to-value is not a common thread among these players.
 In the era of emerging integrated risk management, information security organizations should be able to access and utilize intricate linkages between assets, controls, risks, scoring mechanisms, and business processes without heavy customization-- instead, making as many of these functionalities out-of-the-box as possible, with agile customer-facing configuration, is the means to the fastest time-to-value in the future state of integrated risk management.
-A longer implementation time does not equate to more value, as the future of GRC (IRM) is leaning towards more rapidly deployed capabilities that bring just as much, if not more, value to users.
+A longer implementation time does not equate to more value, as the future of GRC (IRM) is leaning towards more rapidly deployed capabilities that bring just as much, if not more.

 The Sunk Cost Fallacy Of GRC